kgereb/medium-title-clustering/README.md

 To run this notebook, dataset will have to be downloaded and saved in a folder called 'kaggle_datasets'.

+The work can be found in the following notebook:

+`sent2vec_tsne.ipynb`

 ## Requirements:

 The notebook was created in a Python 3.8.0 virtual environment.
 To install the necessary libraries, run: